cecilartavion/Random_State_Generator/README.md

 		- The 'min_u_cbs' variable is a non-negative integer.
 		While placing the individual grid locations (not the cities), 'min_u_cbs' represents the minimum allowed number of urban census blocks in a grid location when trying to detect how many census blocks are in a grid location.
 	- Suppose that `use_specs==(False,False,True)`.
-	Then `use_parameters` is a tuple of length 4 where the elements of the tuple represent the variables 'ratio', 'iterations', 'nbr_dist', and 'no_isolates'.
+	Then `use_parameters` is a tuple of length 4 where the elements of the tuple represent the variables 'ratio', 'iterations', 'nbr_dist','no_isolates', and 'metric'.
 See the section below on the Schelling Segregation Algorithm for a description of these variables.
 - `city_specs`: This argument is a tuple that will help determine the number of cities using various methods.
 The possible values for the first coordinate are 0, 1, 2, and 3.
 The lengths of the tuple depends on the first coordinate.
 If the first coordinate is 0, 1, 2, or 3, then the length of the tuple is 2, 3, 2, 2 respectively.
   -If the first coordinate is 0, then the number of samples used to build a city is the value in the second coordinate of the `city_specs` tuple.